ukijs/uki/docs/developing.md

 - Svg mixin that auto-updates its bounds based on CSS rules?
 - Introspectable?
 - CSS hacks for re-coloring icons?
-- Making LESS variables accessible under `this.resources`?
 - Promise-ifying `.trigger()` calls so that you can know when everyone has finished responding to an event?
+- Support non-absolute resource paths

 # Documentation TODOs:
 - implement a full force-directed example